CurSpace/Asynchronous-Distributed-Game/README.md

 ## Description of functions

 createBoard(N)

 	- Creates and initializes the board by placing the trainers and pokemons randomly on the board.
+	- Takes N which is the board size as input.
+	- returns the initialized board.

 printBoard(board,N)

 	- Prints the intial board wiht proper formatting.

-run_server()
+	- Takes board size N and the 2d array board as input. run_server()

 	- Server function that calls createBoard and printBoard.

 captured(Position)